Why Is December Called December?

 Connect Language with Meaning!

-If you’re ready to learn Spanish in a fun, immersive, and authentic way, join us at Kasa de Franko—where every month of the year is an opportunity to discover something new, and Spanish is just the beginning.
-Into spicy Spanish?
-Check out when Mike Cocke gets to uncover the truth about how December got its name
+If you’re ready to learn Spanish in a fun, immersive, and genuinely human way, join us at Kasa de Franko—where every month of the year becomes an excuse to explore history, culture, and the stories hiding between the lines.

 Want to Spice Up Your Spanish?